Traditions around Irish Claddagh rings

 Why is the ring called a Claddagh ring?

 If the truth be told, nobody knows why it is called Claddagh ring.
-Funnily enough, the Claddagh people are the only ones who don’t use that term.
+Funnily enough, the Claddagh people are the only ones who don’t use that word.
 They call it ‘heart and hands ring’.

 The ring was never made in the Claddagh by the way.
-It was made across the river from there, in Galway.
-But the Claddagh people, too, wore it as a wedding band, probably from the mid seventeen hundreds on.
+It was made across the river from there, in the town of Galway.

 Who buys Irish Claddagh rings these days, Jonathan?